Example: Zoom to a specific level programmatically

 const customZoomPlugin = (): CustomZoomPlugin => {

-const store = React.useMemo(() => createStore<StoreProps>({}), []);
+const store = React.useMemo(() => createStore < StoreProps > {}, []);

 };

-will be invoked.
+When we register a plugin with the `Viewer` component, the plugin's `install` will be invoked.
 It is the right place to set the initial value for our store.
+In the following sample code, we just call the `update` function to set the `zoom` property:

 const customZoomPlugin = (): CustomZoomPlugin => {